3 key steps to protect your MGA's capacity

 There are many challenges you face as an MGA owner.

-Protecting your capacity, at this moment in time, should be your priority.
-And I advise a three step process
+But at this moment in time, protecting your capacity should be your priority.
+I advise a three step process:

 Forecast ultimate loss ratios.

-Ensure rate change tracking and technical loss ratios included in data collection
+Ensure rate change tracking and technical loss ratios are included in data collation.

 Document underwriting rationale.